nus-cs2103-AY2223S1/ip/docs/README.md

 `delete INDEX`

-`delete` is the command and `INDEX` is the index of the task to be delete which can be found using `list`.
+`delete` is the command and `INDEX` is the index of the task to be deleted which can be found using `list`.

 **Example of usage:**